operator-playground-io/crunchy-postgres/cover.md

 ![Architecture](_images/architecture.PNG)

-The PostgreSQL Operator is developed and tested on CentOS and RHEL linux platforms but is known to run on other Linux variants.
+The PostgreSQL Operator is developed and tested on CentOS and RHEL Linux platforms but is known to run on other Linux variants.

 ### Supported Platforms